-Temperatures are rising in Lao with rainfall, storms, droughts and floods expected to become more severe and frequent.
-The effects of climate change have serious impacts on the livelihoods and living conditions of people in Laos.
+Temperatures are rising in Lao PDR with rainfall, storms, droughts and floods expected to become more severe and frequent.
+The effects of climate change have serious impacts on the livelihoods and living conditions of people in the country.
 Floods and storms can destroy infrastructure by washing away streets, damaging buildings or interrupting electricity supply.
 Expected impacts include crop failure, lack of drinking and irrigation water as well as an increase in vector-borne diseases such as malaria or dengue.
-Vulnerability in Lao is compounded by the country’s reliance on natural resources for its economic development.
-Some of Laos’s major forms of natural resource use such as rain-fed rice cultivation and hydropower generation are very vulnerable to the negative effects of climate change.
+Increased vulnerability towards the negative effects of climate change is compounded by natural resource–driven economic development, such as the country’s heavy reliance on mining and hydropower generation.

 Objectives, results and activities

-The overall objective of the Effective Governance for Small-Scale Rural Infrastructure and Disaster Preparedness in a Changing Climate project is to improve local administrative systems affecting the provision and maintenance of small-scale rural infrastructure through participatory decision making that reflects the genuine needs of communities and natural systems vulnerable to climate risk.
+The overall objective of the Effective Governance for Small-Scale Rural Infrastructure and Disaster Preparedness in a Changing Climate project, in which LoCAL is earmarked, is to improve local administrative systems affecting the provision and maintenance of small-scale rural infrastructure through participatory decision making that reflects the genuine needs of communities and natural systems vulnerable to climate risk.
 The project has three main outcomes:

 Adaptation measures and investments

 Policy actions, governance and institutional coordination: